fgaravaglia/FantaTournament/readme.md

 inside src folder, the code is organized in the following way:

-- Domain: it contains the business logic (aka: the domain library), the application layer and infrastructure library for the specific-domain-related concepts, like persistence.
+- Domain / Application  / Infrastructure: it contains the business logic (aka: the domain library), the application layer and infrastructure library for the specific-domain-related concepts, like persistence.
-- Infrastructure: it contains all needed libraries related to cross topic and not to business logic.
+- COre: it contains shared objects and capabilities
-- WebApi: it contains the source code fro REST api to provide a port for the domain
-- Clients: if needed, it contains the clients for Web Api.